Korean paper: Goryeo period

-Hanji's golden age peaked in the Goryeo period (918–1392), which saw the rise in quality and use of hanji in conjunction with printmaking.
+Hanjis golden age peaked in the Goryeo period (918–1392), which saw the rise in quality and use of hanji in conjunction with printmaking.
 Paper was used to make money, Buddhist texts, and medical and history books.
 The government encouraged dak cultivation and paper production, and dak was planted countrywide in the 12th century.
 Often called Goryeoji, hanji became famous in Asia for its strength and luster, and became a heavy trade item to China.

 The Goryeo period is famous for two major landmarks in Korean printmaking and paper history.
-One was the carving of the Tripitaka Koreana onto over 80,000 wooden blocks, which contain no errors and are still extant in their original home at Haeinsa, a Buddhist temple in Gyeongsangnam-do.
+One was the carving of the Tripitaka Koreana onto over 80,000 wooden blocks, which contain no errors and are still extant in their original home at Haeinsa, a Buddhist temple in South Gyeongsang Province.
 It was carved twice, due to its destruction by Mongol invasions in 1232; the final version was completed in 1251.
 The second accomplishment was the printing in 1377 of Jikji, a guide for students of Buddhism, and the world's oldest extant book printed using metal movable type.
 Printed onto hanji, it is housed today in the National Library of France, and displays proof of movable metal type well before Gutenberg's time.